 - Create guidelines regarding who will have access to what information as part of the vendor agreement.

 - Sign contracts outlining the business relationship between the healthcare organization and the vendor.

 - Set terms to ensure that vendors meet HIPAA and translation regulatory standards.

 HIPAA and Translation: Training

 Your LSP should show that its staff members are trained in HIPAA compliance, including how to manage sensitive information, recognize PHI, and protect the privacy of your patients.

 The most important step your organization can take to ensure HIPAA compliance and clear communication is to hire a professional translation company with experience in the healthcare field.
 Make sure to assess potential vendors carefully and continually monitor their adherence to the laws.

-HIPAA and translation projects can coexist harmoniously if you know how to effectively choose an LSP who maintains regulatory compliance.
+HIPAA translation projects can exist harmoniously if you know how to effectively choose an LSP who maintains regulatory compliance.
 If you want to start a new HIPAA-compliant translation project, we can help.
 Give us a call at 530-750-2040, or request a free quote today.

 GET VALUABLE CONTENT DELIVERED STRAIGHT TO YOUR INBOX.
 SIGN UP FOR OUR NEWSLETTER TODAY!